firewall

 RS420

-Enabling this option will change the status of the conntrack flow associated with the accepted packet, marking it as possibly bypassed.
+AresC640Set the offload flag to the flow associated with the accepted packet Enabling this option will change the status of the conntrack flow associated with the accepted packet, marking it as possibly bypassed.
 You can run “show system conntrack” and should see “(Sc: bypass)” within the marked flow.

 - service firewall <id> stream bypass action drop